bberka/Modmail.NET/README.md

 - Setting priority for tickets (adds emoji to tikcet channel name)
 - Adding private mod notes to tickets that can be viewed later only by mods
 - Pinging team roles/members on ticket open
+- Caching user information that are interacting with the ticket system

 # Contributing
 Create a pull request by using semantic commits and proper explanation